Robyn42/Vadimaniac-Code/README.md

 values of all the features in the next timestap.
 There is a prechosen timeseries that the prediction is based on that prints just ahead of the prediction.

-There is a visualizatoin of the training loss per batch.

 Logging of some of the model infomation and performance was added.
 The log file for this model is mlp_model_1.log.